 which has created the Center for the Prevention of Child Maltreatment

-As an entrepreneur, Jolene founded the region’s most honored company
+As an entrepreneur, Jolene is CEO of the most honored same-day

-and received her MBA in Global Executive Leadership from the University
+received her MBA in Global Executive Leadership from the

 their daughter, Liberty, and two pugs, Moonshine Jerry and Mayhem Awesome.